AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_exit_pages"
->title="Exit Pages template"
+>title="View the top pages that people access immediately before leaving your site."
->abstract="View the top pages that people access immediately before leaving your site.<br/>**This can help you** better understand which pages are leading people away from the site. <br/>**Based on what you learn, you might** do any number of things, like update common exit pages to optimize the experience people get before they leave, or include content or links to encourage people to stay on your site.<br/>This template uses the Sessions metric.
+>abstract="**This can help you** better understand which pages are leading people away from the site. <br/>**Based on what you learn, you might** do any number of things, like update common exit pages to optimize the experience people get before they leave, or include content or links to encourage people to stay on your site.<br/>This template uses the Sessions metric.
 It also uses the Bar visualization and the Freeform table visualization."

 <!-- markdownlint-enable MD034 -->